-- · Fit a door viewer.
-This will allow you to safely see who is outside prior to opening the door. - Fit a door chain / limiter.
-This will allow you to open the door partly while still allowing you some control over security. - Front and rear doors should be kept locked day and night.
-Windows should also be locked. - Keep a list of emergency numbers that you can refer to in an emergency situation e.g. family, relations, neighbours, Gardaí, doctor, district nurse etc. - If you have a mobile phone, ensure that you have emergency contact numbers recorded under the ICE (In Case of Emergency) system. - Keep a Personal Information Pack in your fridge Thieves and burglars love nothing better than cash.
-It (see Age Action Ireland website for further information). - Number your house clearly so that Gardaí and emergency services can find you quickly when necessary
+- Fit a door viewer and a door chain/limiter.
+These will allow you to safely check callers and retain control over security. - Front and rear doors and windows should be kept locked day and night. - Keep a list of emergency numbers that you can refer to quickly, if required, e.g. family, neighbours, Gardaí, medical or fire service. - If you have a mobile phone, ensure that you have emergency contact numbers recorded under the ICE (In Case of Emergency) system. - Keep a Personal Information Pack in your fridge (Age Action Ireland, tel: 01-4756989, for further information). - Number your house clearly so that emergency services can find you quickly if necessary.